GLOBAL MARKETS-Portugal woes sink European stocks

 U.S. stock futures pointed to a fall of almost one percent at opening.

-Faith in a rally in shares that dates back to August 2011 has been more shaky over the past month than for some time, as the Fed nears what looks like a definitive end to its programme of new money-printing.
+Faith in a rally in stock markets that dates back to August 2011 has been more shaky over the past month than for some time, as the Fed nears what looks like a definitive end to its programme of new money-printing.

-There has been no shortage of warnings that the era of ultra-loose policy may have created a new stock market bubble and another round of financial problems in Italy, Spain, Portugal or Greece, absent for the best part of a year, would be worrying in that light.

-The minutes from the U.S. central bank’s last meeting, published after European markets had closed on Wednesday, offered no sign it was any closer to following an end to bond-buying with a swift rise in official interest rates.
+But the minutes from the U.S. central bank’s last meeting, published after European markets had closed on Wednesday, offered no sign it was any closer to following that with a swift rise in official interest rates to cool the economy.

 That boosted U.S. and Asian markets overnight.
 But the dominant concern in Europe was companies’ results and the economy’s ability to survive without the new funds which the Fed’s bond-buying has forced into the system every month.